Antiferroelectric Altermagnets: Antiferroelectricity Alters Magnets

-Without losing generality, we consider ML CuWP$_2$S$_6$ (CWPS) [Fig.~2(a)-(b)] to demonstrate our AFEAM design.
+Without losing generality, we consider ML CuWP$_2$S$_6$ (CWPS) to demonstrate our AFEAM design.
 Additional results for other Cu$M$P$_2$S(Se)$_6$ compounds are provided in SM~\cite{SMAFEAM}.
-With ignoring the magnetic configuration, the space group of CWPS is $P2_1$ with the symmetry operations $\{E, C_{2y}T\}$, for the identity and screw axis along $y$, respectively.
-Instead, considering the ground-state sAFM order, its space group is lowered to $P_1$ containing only $\{E\}$ with missing $C_{2y}T$ acting as the key exchange operations that define the electronic structures through the spin-group symmetry [$C_2 \Vert C_{2y}T$], as shown in Fig.~2(c).
+With ignoring the magnetism, the space group of AFE ML CWPS is $P2_1$ with symmetry $\{E, C_{2y}t\}$, for the identity and screw axis along $y$.
+Instead, considering the ground-state sAFM order, its space group is lowered to $P_1$ containing only $\{E\}$ with missing $C_{2y}t$ acting as the key exchange operations that define the electronic structures through the spin group [$C_2 \Vert C_{2y}t$], as shown in Fig.~3(a).